Saleslogix/argos-sample/README.md

     <script type="text/javascript" src="content/javascript/argos-sample.js"></script>
 ```

 4\.
-At this point this guide will continue assuming you are manually deploying, this section will change when AA supports Mobile Deployment.
+At this point this guide will continue assuming you are manually deploying, if you are using AA 8.0 or higher then follow it's documentation for adding custom modules to the portal.

 5\.
 Copy all the folders within `deploy\argos-sample` (configuration, content and localization) and paste them into your Virtual Directory (SlxMobile) of your portal (where you deployed argos-saleslogix)